Libya Wedding Traditions Cultural Wedding Guide 2025

 Modern Walima adaptations:

-- Restaurant venues: 45% choose over home hosting
+- Restaurant venues: Many choose over home hosting

-- Afternoon timing: 60% prefer lunch over dinner
+- Afternoon timing: Lunch often preferred over dinner

 - Guest count: Average 250 (down from traditional 400)